Sausage, Lentil, and Tomato Soup

 - Add minced garlic and saute 1 minute more, then add red pepper flakes, dried thyme, dried oregano, and ground fennel seed and saute 1 minute more.

 - Put onion mixture into large soup pot.

-- Add browned sausage to soup pot, then deglaze the pan with 2 cups of the chicken stock, scraping the browned sausage bits off the bottom of the pan, and add that to soup pot.
+- Add browned sausage to soup pot, then deglaze the pan with 2 cups of the chicken stock or broth, scraping the browned sausage bits off the bottom of the pan, and add that to soup pot.

-- Add the rest of the chicken stock, diced tomatoes and juice, dried lentils, and bay leaves to the soup pot.
+- Add the rest of the chicken stock or broth, diced tomatoes and juice, dried lentils, and bay leaves to the soup pot.